 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

 What AZILECT contains

 - The active substance is rasagiline.
-Each tablet contains 1 mg rasagiline starch, pregelatinised maize starch, stearic acid, talc.
+Each tablet contains 1 mg rasagiline (as mesilate). - The other ingredients are mannitol, colloidal anhydrous silica, maize starch, pregelatinised maize starch, stearic acid, talc.